 Carlee Russell charged by Alabama authorities for hoax report of kidnapping

 Russell was charged with falsely reporting to law enforcement and falsely reporting an incident, said Hoover Police Chief Nick Derzis.
-Both charges are misdemeanors that carry a maximum punishment of one year in jail and a $6,000 fine upon conviction, said Derzis.
+Both charges are Class A misdemeanors that carry a maximum punishment of one year in jail and a $6,000 fine upon conviction, said Derzis.
+The charges were filed in municipal court, said Derzis.

-Derzis said that Russell turned herself into law enforcement voluntarily and was booked and processed.
+Russell turned herself in to law enforcement voluntarily and was booked and processed at the Hoover City Jail, said Derzis.
 She was released on $1,000 bond for each of the charges, Derzis said.

+Derzis said he was disappointed that only misdemeanor charges could be filed against Russell.
+He said he was going to ask state legislators to "add enhancements" to current legislation for people who report a false crime.

+Derzis also requested the assistance of Alabama Attorney General Steve Marshall for further investigation into the case.
+Marshall said on Friday his office will "continue to monitor if additional charges are warranted in this case," and that it is not uncommon for the attorney general's office to be involved in a misdemeanor case investigation.

 for more features.